weihaipy/saiorm/docs/index.rst

 .. code:: python

-    # use dict 1 natural
+    # use natural dict
     table.insert({
         "a": "1",
         "b": "2",
     })

-    # use dict 2
+    # use split dict
     table.insert({
         "fields": ["a", "b"],
         "values": ["1", "2"],
     })

-    # use natural dict in list, SQL statement will in one line
+    # use natural dict in list, SQL will in one line
     table.insert_many([{
         "a": "1",
         "b": "2",